heriher76/ac-developer-test/README.md

 ```bash
 git clone https://github.com/heriher76/ac-developer-test
 ```
 2. Copy .env.example file to .env and edit database credentials there.
-Don't forget to update the CENTRAL_DOMAIN with your local url.
+Don't forget to update the CENTRAL_DOMAIN and APP_URL with your local url.

 3. Use the package manager "composer" to install library.